Akki356/akshayshipurkar.com/content/blog/installing-Practice-terminal-for-Linux-Foundation-Exam.md

 after the installation is done head to chrome / firefox (chrome is the default for Linux foundation exams).

 Open https://localhost and get started with your practice for your exams :).

+It should look some thing like shown below

+![Gateone Teminal image] (/img/Gateone-terminal.png)